-Jailed Kremlin critic Navalny has two herniated discs, loss of feeling in his hands, lawyers say
+Jailed Kremlin critic Navalny has two herniated disks, loss of feeling in his hands, lawyers say

 Navalny, 44, declared a hunger strike last week, demanding access to a doctor for severe back pain and leg numbness.
 He had an MRI scan on March 24, and prison authorities told the Interfax news agency the next day that his condition was deemed “satisfactory and stable.”

-On Wednesday, Navalny relayed the result of that MRI scan to his attorneys during their visit: two herniated discs and a bulging disc.
+On Wednesday, Navalny relayed the result of that MRI scan to his attorneys during their visit: two herniated disks and a bulging disk.
 Mikhailova said the prison paramedic prescribed diclofenac, an anti-inflammatory drug, as well as nicotinic acid, which have not been used “in medicine for 30 years.”

 Navalny has refused that treatment, she said.